-Figure 7 Network algorithms.
-7.a The general structure of a convolutional neural network with sample input and output (similar to DeepBind).
-Here we are trying to detect TF binding sites.
-If we have high throughput sequencing data containing sequences of potential TF binding sites, we can output the probability a particular sequence is a TF binding site.
-Training data consists of sequences with experimentally determined binding scores.
+Figure 7 Network algorithms. (a) The general structure of a convolutional neural network with sample input and output (similar to DeepBind).
+Here we are trying to detect transcription factor (TF) binding sites.
+If we have high-throughput sequencing data containing sequences of potential TF binding sites, we can produce as output the probability that a particular sequence is a TF binding site.
+Training data consist of sequences with experimentally determined binding scores.
 The convolution layer performs feature extraction by convolving the input matrix with a convolution matrix called a kernel or feature detector.
 The resulting matrix is the feature map, which in this example would be sequence motifs.
-An activation function operation (e.g. rectified linear unit - ReLU) introduces nonlinearity into the model.
-Pooling and sub-sampling provide dimensionality reduction of the feature map; the depth of the feature map corresponds to the number of kernels used in the convolution step.
-The fully connected layer uses the feature maps to make predictions about the input.
-Here, the output is how likely a given input sequence is a DNA-binding site.
-7.b Network propagation.
-Left to right: Shown are a series of steps by which information (sometimes termed “heat” in networks literature) propagates through a network.
+An activation function operation (e.g., rectified linear unit) introduces nonlinearity into the model.
+Pooling and subsampling reduce the dimensionality of the feature map; the depth of the feature map corresponds to the number of kernels used in the convolution step.
+The fully connected layer uses the feature maps to make predictions about the input. [**AU: Deleted for redundancy with above.**] [**ED: Agree that this is redundant and can be removed.**] (b) A series of steps by which information (sometimes termed “heat” in networks literature) propagates through a network (left to right).
 This information originates in node 4 (often a gene believed to be disease-associated with high confidence) and subsequently flows to neighboring nodes 2, 3, 5, and 6.
 In the next step, this signal may partially flow back into node 4, as well as neighboring nodes 1 and 7, before eventually reaching node 8.
-Matrices represent the heat being contributed from source to sink nodes.
-When applied to large networks, the resultant distribution of heat throughout the network may enable one to assign well-defined modules.
+Matrices represent the propagation of heat from source to sink nodes.[**AU: OK?**] [**ED: Yes.**] When applied to large networks, the resultant distribution of heat throughout the network may enable one to assign well-defined modules.

-Figure 8 Cancer gene networks: 8.a Gene interactions from multiple regulatory levels may be integrated together to form a meta-network (8.b).
-8.c By pooling variants from multiple patients, and mapping these mutations to extended gene regulatory regions, an aggregated mutational burden score can be defined; 8.d Through techniques like network propagation, highly mutated subnetworks and key genes can be identified.
+Figure 8 Cancer gene networks. (a,b) Gene interactions from multiple regulatory levels may be integrated together to form a metanetwork. (c) By pooling variants from multiple patients and mapping these mutations to extended gene regulatory regions, an aggregated mutational burden score can be defined. (d) Through techniques like network propagation, highly mutated subnetworks and key genes can be identified. [**AU: Please confirm abbreviations are correct.**] [**ED: Yes, all abbreviations here are correct here.
+Thank you for adding them to this figure caption.**]Abbreviations: G, gene; miRNA, microRNA; RBP, RNA-binding protein; TF, transcription factor; UTR, untranslated region.

-Figure 9 Cross-disciplinary network comparisons: By comparing networks across disciplines, we may learn more about the network about the structure and function of both biological networks and man-made networks.
-For example, by comparing airline flight routes to the human metabolic network, we learn that both follow a ‘scale-free’ distribution.
-A similar ‘rich-get-richer’ evolutionary process may apply to both networks.
-Just as flight options are most easily expanded by connecting to an already well-connected airport, pyruvate and acetyl-CoA may function as hub-metabolites, facilitating molecular transitions between biochemical pathways.
+Figure 9 Cross-disciplinary network comparisons.
+By comparing networks across disciplines, we may learn more about the structure and function of both biological and human-made networks.
+For example, by comparing airline flight routes to the human metabolic network, we have learned that both follow a scale-free distribution (136, 137).
+A similar rich-get-richer evolutionary process may apply to both networks.
+Just as flight options are most easily expanded by connecting to an already well-connected airport, pyruvate and acetyl-CoA (acetyl coenzyme A) may function as hub metabolites, facilitating molecular transitions between biochemical pathways.